weizguy/MEANstackTraining/README.md

-# MEANstackTraining
+# MEAN stack app

-MEAN stack training repo
+This repo contains the MEAN stack application that is built through Full Stack Training's MEAN Stack course.